aashoo17/notes/src/linux/linux_command_line/tar.md

 ./new/abc.txt
 tar -cvzf abc.tar.gz ./new/			//compress with gzip

-The extension of the file name does not really matter. "tar.gz" and tgz are common extensions for files compressed with gzip. ".tar.bz2" and ".tbz" are commonly used extensions for bzip compressed files.
+The extension of the file name does not really matter. "tar.gz" and ".tgz" are common extensions for files compressed with gzip. ".tar.bz2" and ".tbz" are commonly used extensions for bzip compressed files.